Consultant or commercial build partner?

 Most market-entry mistakes start with a provider mismatch.
 The company hires the provider it can name instead of the provider that matches the broken job.

 If the company lacks legal setup, hire that specialist.
 If it needs employment mechanics, evaluate EOR or HR providers.
-If it lacks market context, use official resources, chambers, trade groups, or focused market-entry advice.
+If it lacks market context, use official resources, chambers, trade groups, or focused market-entry planning.
 If buyers already see the company but still do not move, the problem is commercial legibility.

 | Broken job | Provider lane | GMA fit |